carlitux/deoplete-ternjs/README.md

 let g:deoplete#sources#ternjs#expand_word_forward = 0

-" Whether to ignore the properties of Object.prototype unless they have been " spelled out by at least to characters.
+" Whether to ignore the properties of Object.prototype unless they have been " spelled out by at least two characters.
 Default: 1 let g:deoplete#sources#ternjs#omit_object_prototype = 0

 " Whether to include JavaScript keywords when completing something that is not